Vietnam.vn - Nền tảng quảng bá Việt Nam

 20250724_153154.jpg

-In an interview with SGGP reporter on the same evening, Mr. Tran Anh Tuan, Chairman of the People's Committee of Con Cuong Commune (Nghe An Province) said that immediately after the rain stopped and the flood receded, during the day, local authorities and organizations made efforts to help people overcome the damage, clean up mud, trash, and clean up the environment.
-In particular, in Tien Thanh village alone, in addition to local forces on site, there was timely support from about 60 people including the police force and the Military Command of Nghe An province.
-In the coming days, functional forces will continue to deploy support to help people overcome the damage to soon stabilize their lives.
+That evening, in an interview with a reporter from SGGP newspaper, Mr. Tran Anh Tuan, Chairman of the People's Committee of Con Cuong commune (Nghe An province), said that immediately after the rain stopped and the floodwaters receded, the local authorities and organizations made efforts to help people overcome the damage, clean up mud, debris, and sanitize the environment.
+In Tien Thanh village alone, in addition to the local forces, there was timely support from about 60 people, including the police and the Military Command of Nghe An province.
+In the coming days, the functional forces will continue to deploy support to help people overcome the damage and quickly stabilize their lives.

 20250724_151730.jpg